 • Document cash payments.
 If you do decide to pay with cash, remember to get a receipt and make sure the payment shows up on your credit card statement.

 • Make early payments.
-You can also break up your credit card payments in chunks, and pay a portion before your due date.
-This will increase your available credit limit, and lower your credit usage, which can help your credit.
-Plus, you’ll be paying less on interest.
+You can also break up your credit card payments into chunks, and pay a portion before your due date.
+This will increase your available credit limit, and lower your credit usage, which can help build your credit score.
+Plus, you’ll be paying less in interest.

 One method you can try is the 15/3 credit card payment method.
 You split your credit card payment in half.
 Then, you pay half 15 days before the due date, and the remaining half three days before.

 • Take action if your credit card debt is getting too high.
-If you are struggling to pay off your debt or even the minimum due, it can be a wise move to look into such options as a balance transfer credit card, which will give you a period or no or low interest to play catch-up; using a lower-interest personal loan to pay off the card’s balance; or working with a nonprofit, well-regarded credit counseling agency to find solutions.
+If you are struggling to pay off your debt or even the minimum due, it can be a wise move to look into such options as a balance transfer credit card, which will give you a period of no or low interest to play catch-up; using a lower-interest personal loan to pay off the card’s balance; or working with a nonprofit, well-regarded credit counseling agency to find solutions.
+You can find more information about choosing and using credit cards wisely by exploring this credit card guide.

 The Takeaway

 It is possible to pay a credit card bill with cash.
-To do so, you will likely want to find the card issuer’s ATMs or branches, or you could use a money order.
+To do so, you will likely want to find the card issuer’s ATM or bank branch, or you could send a money order through the mail.
 That said, whenever dealing with high-interest credit card debt, it’s wise to educate yourself about how the billing cycles and due dates work, so you can pay off the debt as well as possible and avoid snowballing interest charges.
-That can help protect your financial status.
+Periodically assess the credit card you’re using and any competitors’ offers to help ensure you’re getting the best interest rate and fees available for your financial profile.

 FAQ